apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 ### Custom Log Configuration

-As with `solr.xml`, the operator configures Solr with a default Log4j2 configuration file: `-Dlog4j.configurationFile=/var/solr/log4j2.xml`.
+By default, the Solr Docker image configures Solr to load its log configuration from `/var/solr/log4j2.xml`.
 If you need to fine-tune the log configuration, then you can provide a custom `log4j2.xml` in a ConfigMap using the same basic process as described in the previous section for customizing `solr.xml`.
+If supplied, the operator overrides the log config using the `LOG4J_PROPS` env var.

 As with custom `solr.xml`, the operator can track the MD5 hash of your `log4j2.xml` in the pod spec annotations to trigger a rolling restart if the log config changes.
 However, Log4j2 supports hot reloading of log configuration using the `monitorInterval` attribute on the root `<Configuration>` element.
 For more information on this, see: [Log4j Automatic Reconfiguration](https://logging.apache.org/log4j/2.x/manual/configuration.html#AutomaticReconfiguration).